 Most beds have Hospedia services which include a phone, TV and radio.
 You register for this service and buy cards to operate it, available from vending machines close to wards or at the WRVS shops.
 Children receive free TV from Hospedia.
 The service gives you terrestrial TV channels with headphones, free radio (including hospital radio run by the Bolton Lions who also take music requests via cards on the ward) and a telephone line.

 All inpatients have free access to newspapers and magazines online, using NHS WiFi.
-Ask on the ward or click here.
+Ask on the ward or follow the link to find out more information.

 Calls from the hospital are no more expensive than a BT payphone but incoming calls are charged at a premium rate so it’s worth relatives and friends knowing this beforehand.